khannaatul/flask-mysql-boilerplate-bookbank/README.md

 # MySQL + Flask Boilerplate Project

+# Project Description

+1. This is a book swap application.
+This application allows book readers to register their user information, location, and book they currently have (physical or eBook).
+Allows book readers to request book swaps with other book readers/receive book swap requests so the two users can meet up in person or virtually and swap books.
+Allows book readers to perform book swaps with the book bank and add and remove with their library.
+Authors can submit books to the book bank.

 This repo contains a boilerplate setup for spinning up 3 Docker containers:
 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API